 About

-After a PhD under the direction of Alain Trouvé at the ENS Paris-Saclay, I am currently doing a PostDoc at Imperial College London in the team of Michael Bronstein.
+I am a research fellow (chargé de recherche) in the HeKA Inria team hosted at PariSanté Campus.
+Prior to that, I did my PhD under the supervision of Alain Trouvé at the ENS Paris-Saclay and worked as a PostDoc at Imperial College London in the team of Michael Bronstein.
 Here is a short CV.

-I am primarily interested in geometry - from computer graphics to Riemannian manifold embeddings.
-My main research interests are:
+I am primarily interested in geometry - from computer graphics to Riemannian manifold embeddings - with a focus on medical applications.
+With a group of close collaborators, my work focuses on:

 - Geometric data analysis: graph- and measure-theoretic methods to study large datasets.